AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-10-11-undoing-changes-in-git/index.md

 git commit -a --amend
 ```

-Simply put, **amending** is how you edit commits and commit messages in git.
-It's one of the most basic ways to undo changes in git (or, in this case, to introduce new ones).

-When you run the code above, git will open up the most recent commit in your editor of choice, adding your changes to the staging environment:
+As the name implies, amending is how you edit commits and commit messages in git.
+When you run the above command, git will open up the most recent commit in your editor of choice, adding your changes to the staging environment:

 ```bash
 Add .gitignore